seanlhlee/acosa/gitBook/Algorithms/Searching Algorithms/kth_largest_element.md

 Pretty cool, huh?
 Normally quicksort is an **O(n log n)** algorithm, but because we only partition smaller and smaller slices of the array, the running time of `randomizedSelect()` works out to **O(n)**.

 > **Note:** This function calculates the *k*-th smallest item in the array, where *k* starts at 0.
 If you want the *k*-th largest item, call it with `a.count - k`.

-*Written by Daniel Speiser.
-Additions by Matthijs Hollemans.*